sonatype-nexus-community/iq-config-as-code/README.md

 This project provides the capability to automate the configuration of the IQ Server, by applying configuration data from JSON config file(s).
 It further supports the capability to 'scrape' existing config and persist to JSON config files from where it can be re-applied.
+Both the 'apply' and 'scrape' may be scoped to specific data.
 This capability supports Sonatype customers aspiration to stand-up/tear-down an IQ environment in support of business continuity and service resiliency.

 Configuration is applied in 2 layers: